joinpursuit/8-0-quiz-questions-project/questions/git.md

  `git log`

  ---
- **Q** How can you clone your repository from github onto your local machine?
+ **Q:** How can you clone your repository from github onto your local machine?

  > Assuming you have git installed, open your terminal, navigate to your git and change directories to the one you want to place your clone in. <br>
  Then login to your Github account, click on your icon at the top right, click on your repositories, navigate to the desired repository, and click on it. <br>